CSU-CS150B/CS150B-Lab-Instructions/BeePractical.md

     while run(data):
         continue
 ```
-Suggestions / Insights
+## Suggestions / Insights

-If you would like to expand upon the data there are many different things you could look for.
+If you would like to expand upon the data, there are many different things you could look for.
 Examples are:

 - Floral host differences across averages
 - Sex differences across averages